-The launch of the Centre for Coastal Communities investigated the challenges coastal communities face and the opportunities they offer.
+The launch event of the Centre for Coastal Communities investigated the challenges coastal communities face and the opportunities they offer.

 The event gave those attending an overview of the scope of the Centre for Coastal Communities and the focus of its work.
 Rapid Research presentations were given by Centre Director Dr Emily Murray on coastal excess in the youth mental health crisis; Alix Power-Mason on understanding the mental health needs of England’s coastal communities; Professor Anuj Kapilashrami on social determinants of mental health; Professor Reza Majdzadeh on inequality for stroke care; and Dr Kostis Roussos on community supermarkets and food security: the case of the Brooklands Store in Jaywick.